woof-os/i3-configs/README.md

 config should go inside /home/$USER/.config/i3/

-OR (if using other arch based distros, you must check this) /home/$USER/i3/
+Config file -> if using other arch based distros, you must check if this directory exists -> /home/$USER/i3/